dokutoku/Remove-shortcut-arrow/README.md

 ## Report a bug

-If an error occurs and you would like us to correct the symptom, please report the error in one of the following ways
+If an error occurs and you would like us to correct the symptom, please report the error in one of the following ways.

 - Generate a new issue at [Issue](https://gitlab.com/dokutoku/remove-shortcut-arrow/-/issues) in the project
 - Send an email to "contact-project+dokutoku-remove-shortcut-arrow-bug@incoming.gitlab.com", the address dedicated to bug reports